MDAnalysis/MDAnalysis.github.io/_posts/2022-08-22-mdakits-intro.md

 cookiecutter gh:MDAnalysis/cookiecutter-mdakit
 ```

 Follow the prompts or hit enter for the default options.

-Add your own
-code.
+Then add your own code to the project.
+Add tests --- you can extend
+the example tests in the template that are suitable for
+MDAnalysis-based.
+Commit and push your changes.

 <small>(The MDAKit cookiecutter is based off the [Cookiecutter for